ml-archive/Serpent/README.md

 There are plenty of other Encoding and Decoding frameworks available.
 Why should you use Serializable?

 * [Performance](https://github.com/nodes-ios/Serializable/wiki/Performance-tests).
 Serializable is fast, up to 4x faster than similar frameworks
 * [Features](https://github.com/nodes-ios/Serializable/wiki/Performance-tests#feature-comparison).
 Serializable can parse anything you throw at it.
-Nested objects, Enums, NSURL, you name it!
+Nested objects, Enums, NSURL, UIColor, you name it!
 * [![ModelBoiler](http://i.imgur.com/V5UzMVk.png)](https://github.com/nodes-ios/ModelBoiler) [Model Boiler](https://github.com/nodes-ios/ModelBoiler).
 Every framework of this kind requires tedious boilerplate code that takes forever to write, [![ModelBoiler](http://i.imgur.com/V5UzMVk.png)](https://github.com/nodes-ios/ModelBoiler) [Model Boiler](https://github.com/nodes-ios/ModelBoiler) generates it for you instantly.